Dzogchen: The Resting Meditation of a Kusulu

 "The pleasures and painful states you have in dreams are all of an equal nature the moment you wake up.
 Likewise, the states of thought and nonthought are of equal nature in the moment of awareness."
 Tsele Natsok Rangdrol "The Heart of the Matter"

 Through continuing to practice in this way natural awareness infiltrates or erodes that experience of boundary--much as the ocean erodes and undermines the mainland.
 There is no attempt to create or maintain a still, peaceful or clear meditation state at all.
 That approach is ego's mimicry of meditation --which is all habitual mind can come up with.
+There will always be a watcher involved in that technique which is how habitual minds co-opts the practice.
 Whether there are thoughts or stillness isn't the point-- the point is that we wear out the tendency to respond to what arises with habitual hope and fear-- we refer to this wearing out process as "shinjang."
 Shinjang is a tibetan word which Trungpa Rinpoche translated as "processed out."
-Delusion is processed out with awareness which is self-existing-- beyond hope and fear.
+Delusion is processed out with awareness which is self-existing-- beyond hope and fear-- needing no dualistic reference point.
 "Vidyadhara's are worn out into realization," as the saying goes.
+In Dzogchen this is referred to as "the exhaustion of phenomena."

-If there is a habitual reaction to what arises in the mind then that is daydreaming-- the five skandhas; the 12 nidanas; the five kleshas.
+If there is an habitual reaction to what arises in the mind then that is daydreaming-- the five skandhas; the 12 nidanas; the five kleshas.
 If you simply recognize a thought as a thought while remaining in "nowness" rather than being carried away by it --that is co-emergent wisdom or self-liberation.
 The key point is not to try to repress "thinking."
 Be aware of every thought and sensation and then in the next moment label it "thinking" and come back to the awareness of the outbreath as a neutral reference point.
+You don't have to try to continue "thinking" and you don't have to try to continue "not thinking."
 That is the way we wear out or "purify" habitual reaction to what arises.
 In that way, the five skandhas become the five Buddha families and thoughts of the five kleshas are self-liberated.

 "As we discussed in the chapters dealing with spiritual materialism, many people make the mistake of thinking that, since ego is the root of suffering, the goal of spirituality must be to conquer and destroy ego.
 They struggle to eliminate ego's heavy hand but as we discovered earlier, that struggle is merely another expression of ego.
 We go around and around trying to improve ourselves through struggle until we realize that the ambition to improve ourselves is itself the problem.
 Insights come only when there are gaps in our struggle, only when we stop trying to rid ourselves of thought, when we cease siding with pious, good thoughts against bad, impure thoughts, only when we allow ourselves simply to see the nature of thought."
 Trungpa Rinpoche